0xPolygonID/refresh-service/docs/protocol.md

     **Merkle tree proof (MTP):**

     > **NOTE:** The workflow for MTP is in development.
-However, you still receive notifications about MTP proof on the mobile application after refreshing credentials that have MTP proof.
+However, you still can receive notifications about MTP proof on the mobile application after refreshing credential(-s) that have MTP proof are performed.
     >

     1. The `refreshService` informs the holder about the `pending` status.